-Anomaly Detection and AIOps - Your On-Call Assistant for Intelligent Alerting and Root Cause Analysis
+Anomaly Detection and AIOps - Intelligent Alerting and Root Cause Analysis

 You have just settled down with a plate full of freshly grilled food and a cold beer at a fun summer barbecue.
 You are about to enjoy it all.
 Instead, much to your disappointment, an alert on your pager goes off and you remind yourself: “OK, this is part of the job - I signed up for it and I get compensated for it.”
 Even though you’re hungry and that barbecued food beckons you, you instead open your laptop and try to find out what’s going on.

 You soon discover that a new service got deployed before the weekend.
 The team set up some alerts on the metrics that it exposes, using thresholds that - everyone agreed - seemed reasonable.
 You reach out to the on-call developer on the team who also received the alert.
 Together, you take a look at the monitoring dashboard for the performance metric.
 Turns out that the service was slower than expected, because it depends on another service with increasing latency due to a nightly batch job.
 You also soon find out that this is not really a problem: daytime latency is not affected.
 In other words, it was a false positive.
 Finally, you suppress the alert for the night, your colleague signs off and you go back to that delicious – but now cold – plate of food.

 While this is not exactly a nightmare scenario, if it occurs too often the responsibility of being the person handling pager duty turns into a burden rather than a source of pride.
 Ideally, you’ll want to eliminate these false positives as much as possible, otherwise it’s hard to know when alerts really matter and when to take them seriously.
 But with constant change in the system: new services, processes, usage patterns and many more other things added and updated continuously, how can you avoid this?